takhyun12/Mathematics-for-Machine-Learning/Linear Algebra/README.md

-# Mathematics for Machine Learning: Multivariate Calculus
+# Mathematics for Machine Learning: Linear Algebra

 Certificate of the course that is offered at Coursera and Imperial College London.